waidyanatha/openeew-detection/README.md

 The output from this process is sent as a  value (PGA) using the topic `/pga-trigger`.

 To be added.

+## Detection Implementations

+### Python
+This repo contains python [scripts](/scripts) which subscribes to `/traces` and runs 2 processes against each incoming message; an STA/LTA, and a PGA trigger.

+### Javascript
+The [openeew-nodered README]( https://github.com/openeew/openeew-nodered) contains an example of how to implement the PGA algorithm in Javascript.

 ### Multi sensor process - Earthquake confirmation
 To be added.